About Bahamas 2017

 The sixth edition of the Commonwealth Youth Games will be held in the Bahamas from 18-23 July 2017, the first time a Commonwealth Games event will have been held in the Caribbean for over 50 years.
 The Youth Games will be held in the capital Nassau, venue for the prestigious World Relay Championships in athletics in 2014 and 2015.

-The Opening Ceremony will take place on 18 July and will be followed by five days of competition from 19-23 July.
+The Opening Ceremony and the first day of sporting action will take place on 18 July and will be followed by a further five days of competition through to 23 July.
 A cultural week is scheduled to run alongside the competition to allow athletes to mix with their peers from around the Commonwealth and learn about other cultures.

-The sports programme will see Judo make its Youth Games debut, as well as a return for Cycling, last held in 2011.
+The sports programme will see Judo, Beach Volleyball and Beach Soccer make their Youth Games debut, as well as a return for Cycling, last held in 2011.
+Team Scotland compete in seven of the nine sports: Athletics, Beach Volleyball, Boxing, Cycling, Judo, Swimming and Tennis, with Beach Soccer and Rugby Sevens the other two sports on the programme.

 About the Youth Games